amberwalker-ds/DML-for-Panel-Data/README.md

-# Estmating the Causal Effect of Peace Agreements on Violence: A Double Machine Learning Approach Adapted for Panel Data
+# Double Machine Learning for Observational Panel Data: A look at the Impact of Peace Deals on Violence

 This project looks to find the **true** causal effect of peace agreements on the intensity of violence, using **Double Machine Learning (DML)** to control for confounders and handle high-dimensional panel data.
 We use lagged data to capture delayed effects and fixed effects to control for individual differences between countries.